540/Katas/RomanNumerals.md

 There is no need to be able to convert numbers larger than about 150.

-Part II of the Kata
+### Part II

-Write a function to convert in the other direction, ie numeral to digit Clues
+Write a function to convert in the other direction, ie numeral to digit.

+## Clues

-can you make the code really beautiful and highly readable?
+Can you make the code really beautiful and highly readable?
 * does it help to break out lots of small named functions from the main function, or is it better to keep it all in one function? if you don't know an algorithm to do this already, can you derive one using strict TDD?
 * does the order you take the tests in affect the final design of your algorithm?